 Yes some students could be just smarter quick learners and in better shape, but really should that matter when you teach someone how to fight for their lives?

-It is the instructor that need to program the students in the skills.
-If all of his students lets say can ride a bicycle or drive a car, there is no reason they would not be able to complete the Pure Krav Maga Curriculum.
+It is the instructor that needs to program the students in the skills.
+If all of his students let's say can ride a bicycle or drive a car, there is no reason they would not be able to complete the Pure Krav Maga Curriculum.

 Then you might stay there few years and you might see the light and you might not.
 Now really if you did master a hip throw did you master unarmed combat.
 Did you try to apply it against a charging boxer, a Karate kick, Mack the Knife?

 The student: Students need to digest and understand every aspect of what they do.
-Some time when they learn just by mimicking they do not grasp the essence.
+Sometimes when they learn just by mimicking they do not grasp the essence.

 Sometimes people go through the training that show them why their old material could be useless in a more efficient attack, but their mind is just not there.

-Well if they read English at the moment and go back and read at least once or more the book their mind will make the connection in more depth.
+Well if they read English at the moment and go back and read the book at least once or more, their minds will make the connection in more depth.
 The reference is complete and there.

 The course is intensive and it is possible that someone's attention span missed an essential part but most likely as the course progresses the instructor will put him or her in their place and remind them of the missing element.

 Without a solid plan which is the road map you and your students will get lost.
-Many times Imrich Lichtenfeld had told me that he believed that there is no bad student but there could be a bad teacher.
+Many times Imrich Lichtenfeld had told me that he believed that there are no bad students but there could be a bad teacher.
 He himself had told me that when he felt he could not learn something he changed his teacher.